LimbicAI/code-challenge/README.md

 1. **How to submit:**

+Option A:
    - Fork this repo
    - Issue a Pull Request when you're ready to start.
 This will count as your starting date.
    - Setup your development environment for React Native
    - Implement your solution
    - Commit your changes into the forked repo

+Option B:
+   - Setup your development environment for React Native
+   - Implement your solution
+   - Archive your solution into a zip file
+   - Send us the zip file.
+We should be able to extract the content and run it from there (w/o node_modules)

 2. **Your deadline:**

    You have 1 week to complete as much tasks as you can from the challenge below.
-Countdown starts from the date you issued the PR.
+Countdown starts from the date you issued the PR or from the date you were invited to complete this challenge via email.

 3. **How to implement your solution:**